 "At the university, there's very little animosity between the two religious groups," he said.
 This also extends to many young Muslims and Christians across Islamic nations, where they are more willing to approach each other's differences much more peaceably. ...

-"Rebuilding Iraq " Who are the Kurds?
 "There is a saying among the Kurds: “No friends but the mountains.”
 For, indeed, the world has scarcely noticed when century after century, conqueror after conqueror has driven these once nomadic tribes deep within their beloved mountains to preserve their culture, their language and their lives.

 Hidden in the shadows of history, resistance against repression became the Kurdish way of life, until atrocities inflicted by a dictator named Saddam Hussein sent shock waves throughout the world causing people of ever nation to ask, “Who are the Kurds?”